-Options trading strategies have many moving parts which can affect profit as well as loss.
-However, trading options is less expensive than trading shares.
-One options contract controls 100 shares but you’re paying a premium instead of the price per share.
+Options trading strategies have many moving parts that can affect profit and loss.
+However, trading options are less expensive than trading shares.
+One option contract controls 100 shares, but you’re paying a premium instead of the price per share.

-That, in fact, makes it cheaper than buying 100 shares of a stock.
-However, options are more risky because of the many factors that affect different options (read our stock market basics page).
+That makes it cheaper than buying 100 shares of a stock.
+However, options are more risky because of the many factors that affect different options.

 Stock options give you the right but not the obligation to buy or sell a stock at a specific price.
 Calls and puts are the bullish and bearish components.

-The great thing about put options is that they’re like shorting but all brokers have options whereas not every broker has shares to short.
-Read our post on what does shorting a stock mean if you need to learn more.
+The great thing about put options is that they’re like shorting, but all brokers have options, whereas not every broker has shares to short.

-Options are a great tool that allows you to make money in any market.
-There are strategies for when a stock is moving up, down and even sideways.
-However, since they tend to be risky, it's imperative to study and practice.
+Options are a great tool for making money in any market.
+There are strategies for when a stock is moving up, down, and even sideways.
+However, since they tend to be risky, studying and practicing is imperative.

 A stock may look attractive to you but can have a high gamma.
 An option with a higher gamma is a much riskier option.
 However, a contract with a lower gamma is less risky.

-While it may one of the more obscure Greeks it can be used to to form your trading strategy.
+While it may be one of the more obscure Greeks, it can be used to form your trading strategy.
 Just think of gamma as a way to measure the stability of an option.

-Delta represents to probability of an option ending up in the money.
+Delta represents the probability of an option ending up in the money.
 It is representative of the stability of that probability happening over time.

 While that may seem overwhelming, don’t let it deter you from learning options.
-You can customize your options chain to show the different parts that you're focused on.
+You can customize your options chain to show the parts you focus on.

 Remember that gamma brings about a higher risk level.
-However, that’s not a bad thing especially if you’ve given yourself enough time.
+However, that’s not bad, especially if you’ve given yourself enough time.
 For every $1 a stock moves, gamma accelerates profit in your favor.

 Just like trading shares, direction and patterns matter when trading options.
 One could argue even more so because of the affecting measures in options.

-One of the really great things about options is the fact that you can get a much larger return on your investment with options than shares.
+One of the great things about options is that you can get a much larger return on your investment with options than shares.
 The reason for that is the different factors that affect profit.
-However, those same factors can take your profit and turn it into loss and quickly.
-This is why paper trading options is so important to do.
+However, those same factors can take your profit and quickly turn it into a loss.
+This is why paper trading options are so important.

-If you know patterns and candlesticks, then you have a much better chance at making a good trade.
+Knowing patterns and candlesticks gives you a better chance of making a good trade.
 However, even the best traders fail 30-40% of the time.

-Trades will go against you even if you had the best setup.
+Trades will go against you even if you have the best setup.
 It’s important to have proper risk management.
-It’s ok to close out a losing trade and take a loss.
-Especially with options.
+It’s okay to close a losing trade and take a loss, especially with options.

-Options Gamma tells us how fast delta changes when a stock moves.
-It’s most helpful using it to see the stability of an option’s probability for reaching the strike price before it expires.
+Options Gamma tells us how fast the delta changes when a stock moves.
+It’s most helpful to use it to see the stability of an option’s probability of reaching the strike price before it expires.
 Since options trading has so much that goes into it, take the time to study and practice.